vinnipukh/PreliminaryLLMExperiments/README.md

 ## Dataset used

-Dataset used in this test is human labeled.
+You can find the details about the dataset used in these experiments in here : https://huggingface.co/datasets/vinnipukh/TachyonTRSA1

 ## TRSA 1 Conditions